 Discover the latest reports by Harrison Co., media recognition, corporate assets, and information on media inquiries.

-We are an unapologetic advocate for family-owned businesses.
+We are an unapologetic advocate for founder-run businesses.
 We combine intense focus and deep industry knowledge with a consultative, data-driven approach, to provide private business owners with the advantage they need to make the best possible strategic, M&A, and financing decisions.
 Our focus on the healthy living sector is driven by our uncompromising values and personal commitment to better-for-you consumer products, from farming to food to fitness.

-Owner-operated and family-run businesses, which are the lifeblood of our country, are often at a disadvantage in M&A transactions, and they deserve an advocate to defend them during the most important financial transaction of their careers.
+Owner-operated and founder-run businesses, which are the lifeblood of our country, are often at a disadvantage in M&A transactions, and they deserve an advocate to defend them during the most important financial transaction of their careers.

 The partners at Harrison Co. bring decades of experience and best practices from our diverse backgrounds in investment banking, consulting, financing, accounting, and operations, which makes us better at what we do; advising our clients on complex financial transactions.